MIGHTY SOVEREIGNS of OTTOMAN THRONE: SULTAN MEHMED VI VAHIDEDDIN

 As the Allies and resistance movements were occupying various parts of the country began to form, Sultan Vahideddin did not leave his place as his transition to Anatolia would mean the eternal loss of Istanbul.
 He placed a special guard of 700 people, which was left to protect him, around the Hagia Sophia Mosque and gave the order to shoot those who wanted to hang church bells on it.
 He ordered them to blow up the building if that wasn't possible.

-The Allies requested that an inspector be sent to northern Anatolia to inspect the implementation of the armistice and disarm the Turkish and the Muslim militia fighting local Greek militia.
+The Allies requested that an inspector be sent to northern Anatolia to inspect the implementation of the armistice and disarm the Turkish militias fighting local Greek people and militia.
 Sultan Vahideddin took this opportunity and invited his former aide-de-camp, Mustafa Kemal Pasha, who came to the fore with a loyal attitude, to the palace.
 The pasha, who seemed at odds with the CUP, was one of the rare high-ranking names that the British could accept.

 According to the pasha's later statements, Vahideddin told him: "Pasha, Pasha!
 You have served the state a lot so far.
 The service you will do now may be the most important of all.
 You can save the state."
 And the sultan sent him to Anatolia as the ninth Army Inspector with exceptionally wide authority.
 Mustafa Kemal Pasha, whose letter of duty was signed by the Grand Vizier Damat Ferid Pasha, went to Samsun, under British occupation, on May 19, 1919.
 Before leaving Istanbul, he met separately with the representatives of the occupation forces and he managed to obtain their consent and support.